GeostatsGuy/GeostatsPy/README.md

 ### Getting Started

 I have built out many well-documented workflow in Jupyter Notebooks using GeostatsPy functions to complete common workflows in spatial data analytics and geostatistics.
 They are available in my [GeostatsPy_Demos Repository](https://github.com/GeostatsGuy/GeostatsPy_Demos).
 I hope these are helpful!

+#### Setup

+A minimum environment includes:

+* Python 3.7.10 - due to the depdendency of GeostatsPy on the Numba package for code acceleration
+* MatPlotLib - plotting
+* NumPy - gridded data and array math
+* Numba - runtime acceleration
+* Pandas - tabulated data
+* SciPy - statistics module
+* StatsModels - weighted statistics

+The required datasets are available in the [GeoDataSets](https://github.com/GeostatsGuy/GeoDataSets) repository and linked in the workflows.

 ### What's New with Version 0.33